Workflow

 Why Most People Skip This

 The Google Ads search terms report is one of the most valuable tools available to any advertiser.
-It shows you the actual searches people typed before clicking your ad — not the keywords you're bidding on, but the real queries that triggered your ads and cost you money.
+It shows you the actual searches people typed before clicking your ad.
+These are the real queries that triggered your ads and cost you money, distinct from the keywords you're explicitly bidding on.

 In theory, every Google Ads manager reviews this report regularly.
 In practice, most don't.
 The report is buried under multiple menus, can contain thousands of rows, and the manual process of reviewing each term, deciding whether it's relevant, and adding negatives one at a time is tedious enough that it gets deprioritized every single week.

 The result: wasted spend compounds silently.
 A few irrelevant clicks per day don't look alarming.
-But over 30 days, those clicks add up to 15-35% of total spend in most accounts we've analyzed.
+But over 30 days, those clicks add up to 15 to 35% of total spend in a typical Google Ads search account.

 This guide breaks the process into a focused 10-minute routine that covers the highest-impact actions.
-It's not exhaustive — but doing this weekly will catch more waste than most advertisers catch in a month of sporadic reviews.
+It's not exhaustive, but doing it weekly will catch more waste than most advertisers catch in a month of sporadic reviews.

 Before You Start: Open the Right Report